Hemodynamic Measurement Terminology

 terms that you will need to understand in order to properly interpret the hemodynamic

-The following table illustrates
+measurements.
+The following table presents

-common values associated with a hemodynamic printout.
+common values of hemodynamic parameters.

 - Afterload: Afterload